Japanese-Style Non-Spicy Mapo Tofu

 1/2 onion, chopped

-7 oz firm tofu (if you use soft tofu, you need to drain tofu)
+7 oz firm tofu, cut into 1-inch cubes (if you use soft tofu, you need to drain tofu)

 80g (about 3 oz) grass-fed ground beef